Hanyu defends Olympic gold medal in men’s figure skating

-GANGNEUNG, South Korea (AP) Move over Dick Button, you have company atop the Olympic men’s figure skating pantheon: Japan’s Yuzuru Hanyu.
+GANGNEUNG, South Korea (AP) Move over Dick Button, make room atop men’s Olympic figure skating history for Japan’s Yuzuru Hanyu.

 Hanyu became the first man to successfully defend his Olympic title since Button in 1952.
 He held off countryman Shoma Uno and Spain’s Javier Fernandez in Saturday’s free skate.